A formal language for cyclic operads: -syntax

-Let $\rightarrow$ be the rewriting relation defined on expressions of the $\mu$-syntax as (the reflexive, transitive and congruent closure of) the union of rewriting rules\\[0.25cm] $ $\\[0.25cm] corresponding to equations { \textsc{(MU1)}} and { \textsc{(MU2)}}, respectively, which is, moreover, congruent with respect to { \textsc{(MU3)}} and { \textsc{(MU4)}}. \\ The non-confluence of the term rewriting system $(\mu$\texttt{Exp}$_{\EuScript C},\rightarrow)$ shows up immediately: non-joinable critical pairs arise due to the commutativity rule { \textsc{(MU1')}}, which makes the whole reduction system symmetric.
-Nevertheless, all three commands above describe the same Vernon tree. \\ On the other hand, modulo the trivial commuting conversion, this rewriting system is terminating: as a consequence of linearity of terms, the number of $\mu$-binders in an expression is strictly decreasing at each (MU2') reduction step.
-It is straightforward to prove that the set $\mu$\texttt{Exp}$_{\EuScript C}^{{\it nf}}=\mu$\texttt{Comm}$_{\EuScript C}^{{\it nf}}\cup\mu$\texttt{Term}$_{\EuScript C}^{{\it nf}}$ of normal forms is generated by the following rules: \\[-0.55cm]
+obtained by orienting from left to right the equations { \texttt{(MU1)}} and { \texttt{(MU2)}}, respectively, which is, moreover, congruent with respect to { \texttt{(MU3)}}, { \texttt{(MU4)}} and substitution\footnote{ Since the precautionary renaming which ensures that the substitution $c[s/x]$ is done in the capture-free manner is {\em non-deterministinc}, the rewriting relation $\leadsto$ is formally defined on the equivalence classes of expressions of the $\mu$-syntax with respect to { \texttt{(MU3)}} and { \texttt{(MU4)}}, just as the usual rewriting systems in $\lambda$-calculus are actually defined on $\alpha$-conversion classes.}. \\ The non-confluence of the rewriting system $(\mu$\texttt{Exp}$_{{\underline{\EuScript C}}},\rightsquigarrow)$ shows up immediately: for the reductions arising due to { \texttt{(MU1)}} (which makes the whole reduction system symmetric), we do not have a way to exhibit a command $c$, such that $c_2[\mu x.c_1/y]\leadsto c$ and $c_1[\mu y.c_2/x]\leadsto c$.
+Nevertheless, all three commands above describe the same unrooted tree. \\ However, modulo the trivial commuting conversion, this rewriting system is terminating: the number of $\mu$-binders in an expression is strictly decreasing at each reduction step of the form $\langle\mu x.c\,|\, s\rangle\rightsquigarrow c[s/x]$ (which makes it impossible to have an infinite sequence of reductions of this kind).
+It is straightforward to prove that the set $\mu$\texttt{Exp}$_{{\underline{\EuScript C}}}^{{\it nf}}=\mu$\texttt{Comm}$_{{\underline{\EuScript C}}}^{{\it nf}}\cup\mu$\texttt{Term}$_{{\underline{\EuScript C}}}^{{\it nf}}$ of normal forms is generated by the following rules: